 Equitable Budgeting for Nonprofits

-When preparing a budget that reflects your organization’s commitment to equity, there are a number of considerations for how to create an equitable budgeting process and what to include.
+When preparing a budget that reflects your organization’s commitment to equity, there are a number of considerations for how to create an inclusive budgeting process that allows people to meaningfully engage with financial information and weigh in on key decisions.
 The lists below compile ideas and practices that NFF has explored and learned about through our consulting work with nonprofit leaders.
-We recognize that many nonprofits don’t have the luxury of implementing an ideal budget due to limited funding options and the power dynamics that exist in the nonprofit sector, including access to funders and adequate funds to cover costs.
-However, we offer these lists as a starting point for conversations about how to build the budget that best serves your mission.

 Ten tips for creating an equitable budgeting process